Academy of Music (Philadelphia): Interior

 The interior might be considered an early example of American Baroque Revival architecture.
 The auditorium is graced by a large crystal chandelier, which measures 16 ft in diameter, and weighs 5000 lb.
 When installed, the chandelier contained 240 gas jets, which were converted to electricity in 1900, and rewired in 1957.
 That same year, it was fitted with an electric-powered winch.
 It previously required 12 people working four-hours to lower it by hand.
 The fixture was restored to its original form and missing crystals replaced in 2008.
 The heat produced by the original gas fixtures helped to ventilate the hall by causing air to rise to various vents along the back walls and in the center of the ceiling.

 Atop the proscenium is a bas-relief bust of Mozart.
 Seated on the cornice above are the figures of Poetry, on the left, and Music, on the right.
 The elaborate carvings and gilded wood sculpture decorations throughout the auditorium are the work of Charles Bushor and Joseph A. Bailly and the ceiling murals of allegorical figures were completed by Karl Hermann Schmolze.
 In the 1880s, the ceiling was enriched with additional painted decorations placed around the original murals.

 The original front stage curtain was a painted representation of draped crimson fabric with heavy golden fringe, ropes, tassels, etc. by J. R. Martin of Berlin.
 A secondary curtain had a scene of Lake Como, Italy, painted by Russell Smith of Philadelphia.

 The original seating on the Parquet and first balcony had arms and upholstery with springs and a covering of dark red plush fabric.
 The second balcony had "sofas without arms" and the third, pew-like seating.
 These were mostly replaced with more typical theater seating.
 The installation of more spacious seating began in 2018.

-A 2007 donation of $5.3 million by Leonore Annenberg was designated for restoration of the Academy's ballroom.
-This was part of the almost $12 million (USD) in donations raised at the 150th anniversary concert for the Academy of Music.
+A 2007 donation of US$5.3 million by Leonore Annenberg was designated for restoration of the Academy's ballroom.
+This was part of the almost US$12 million in donations raised at the 150th anniversary concert for the Academy of Music.